UniMath/agda-unimath/src/metric-spaces/lipschitz-maps-metric-spaces.lagda.md

   (A : Metric-Space l1 l2) (B : Metric-Space l1' l2')
   where

-  uniformly-continuous-lipschitz-function-Metric-Space :
+  uniformly-continuous-lipschitz-map-Metric-Space :
-    lipschitz-function-Metric-Space A B →
+    lipschitz-map-Metric-Space A B →
     uniformly-continuous-map-Metric-Space A B
-  uniformly-continuous-lipschitz-function-Metric-Space f =
+  uniformly-continuous-lipschitz-map-Metric-Space f =
-    ( map-lipschitz-function-Metric-Space A B f) ,
+    ( map-lipschitz-map-Metric-Space A B f) ,
-    ( is-uniformly-continuous-is-lipschitz-function-Metric-Space
+    ( is-uniformly-continuous-is-lipschitz-map-Metric-Space
       ( A)
       ( B)
-      ( map-lipschitz-function-Metric-Space A B f)
+      ( map-lipschitz-map-Metric-Space A B f)
-      ( is-lipschitz-map-lipschitz-function-Metric-Space A B f))
+      ( is-lipschitz-map-lipschitz-map-Metric-Space A B f))
 ```

 ### The product of Lipschitz constants of maps is a Lipschitz constant of their composition